Gauging Non-Invertible Symmetries: Topological Interfaces and Generalized Orbifold Groupoid in 2d QFT: Generalized Gauging in and

 \subsection{Module Categories and Orbifold Groupoid for ${\rm \bf Rep}(D_8)$}

-From the complete list of haploid algebras $(A,m)$ in ${\rm \bf Rep}(D_8)$ found in the last subsection, we can immediately read off the corresponding NIM-irreps from Section~\ref{sec:NIMrepsTY} and they are listed in Table~\ref{tab:repD8}.
-Below, we will explain how we obtain the rest of the gauging data summarized in Table~\ref{tab:repD8} as well as the generalized orbifold groupoid for ${\rm \bf Rep}(D_8)$.
+From the complete list of haploid algebras $(A,m)$ in ${\rm \bf Rep}(D_8)$ found in the last subsection, we can immediately read off the corresponding NIM-irreps from Section~\ref{sec:NIMrepsTY} and they are listed in Table~\ref{tab:repD8}.\footnote{We thank Yanming Su for pointing out a typo in the table. } Below, we will explain how we obtain the rest of the gauging data summarized in Table~\ref{tab:repD8} as well as the generalized orbifold groupoid for ${\rm \bf Rep}(D_8)$.
 We will be brief about similar steps that we have gone over in more detail for ${\rm \bf Rep}(H_8)$ in Section~\ref{sec:H8modulecat} and focus on the new features for ${\rm \bf Rep}(D_8)$.
 We first note that the F-symbols for ${\rm \bf Rep}(D_8)$ from \eqref{TYFsymbol} respects the $S_3$ automorphism of the fusion ring \cite{tambara2000representations}, \ie {\rm Out}({\rm \bf Rep}(D_8))=S_3\,, \fe which will play an important role in the structure of the relevant (bi)module categories.

 \paragraph{Module categories for ${\rm \bf Rep}(D_8)$} There are 11 indecomposable module categories for ${\rm \bf Rep}(D_8)$ corresponding to the 12 haploid algebra objects described in the last subsection, two of which are in the Morita trivial class, given by $A=\id,\cV\otimes \cV$, and produce the universal regular module category with NIM-irrep \eqref{NR1}.
 For the other module categories we list the simple objects as $A$-modules (using induced modules) in Table~\ref{tab:repD8} as we have done in Section~\ref{sec:H8modulecat}.
 One novelty here compared to the previous case is that, there are three inequivalent algebra structures on the maximal algebra object (see \eqref{amaxdef}) $A=\id\oplus\eta\oplus\eta'\oplus\eta\eta'\oplus 2\cV$ given by multiplication morphisms $m$ in \eqref{D8fibfunctors}, which correspond to the three inequivalent fiber functors of ${\rm \bf Rep}(D_8)$ permuted into each other by the $S_3$ triality \cite{tambara2000representations}.
 They produce three inequivalent rank 1 module categories with the same NIM-irrep \eqref{NR6} but differ in the module structure on ${\rm \bf Vec}$.
 Similarly the rank 2 module categories also come in a family of 3 related by $S_3$ with the same NIM-irrep \eqref{NR5}.
 On the other hand, the rank 4 module categories, which also come in a family of 3, are distinguished by their NIM-irreps \eqref{NR4} on which the $S_3$ triality acts nontrivially.
 Note that the other rank 4 NIM-irrep \eqref{NR2} does not give rise to a ${\rm \bf Rep}(D_8)$-module categories.